| | |

 servlets, JSP, Java based wireless applications

 development and J2ME, security in network applications and introduction to EJB.
+The course will involve programming

 assignments, one midterm,